 The trek was great fun, though it was still quite hot.
 We marvelled at the desert landscape as the camels trekked slowly through the dunes.
 After around 30 minutes, we arrived at a clearing, where a complimentary drinks stand had been set up.

+Many African safari activities are timed to allow guests to experience sundowner, and it was a perfect time to admire the desert here.
 We stopped for around 30 minutes to enjoy a twilight glass of champagne.
 As we trekked back, we watched the sun sink slowly beneath the dunes.

 Dinner at Al Diwaan Restaurant

-After a quick post trek swim and shower, we wandered down to the restaurant.
+After a quick post-trek swim and shower, we wandered down to the restaurant.
 While it was still quite hot, we were happy to dine outside on the deck, under the stars.